swcarpentry/python-novice-gapminder/episodes/12-for-loops.md

 > ## Classifying Errors
 >
 > Is an indentation error a syntax error or a runtime error?
+> > ## Solution
+> > An IndentationError is a syntax error.
+Programs with syntax errors cannot be started.
+> > A program with a runtime will start but an error will be thrown under certain conditions.
+> {: .solution}
 {: .challenge}

 > ## Tracing Execution